mcombeau/ft_transcendance/notes.md

 - Fix game

   - Fix leave page and rejoin
   - fix watch
   - forbid room creation/watching if you have a game on
   - forbid challenge (game invite) when you are in game
   - Make it possible for challenger to leave game room with button. make invite expire for the player's opponent.
+    - If oppenent logs out, game keeps goins when it should do leave game

 - Cleanup